 Assuming you will have some travelling time on the first day of your weekend in Lisbon, the itinerary starts a bit later.
 When you still have time, find your way to Praça Luís de Camões.

-I like the square itself and it connects the shopping bit, with the street down to the river, Barrio Alto and the older neighbourhood Bica with the most photographed street in the city.
+I like the square itself and it connects the shopping bit, with the street down to the river, Barrio Alto and the older neighbourhood of Bica with the most photographed street in the city.
 Stroll around to soak up some of the colourful houses and find your bearings.
-In case you are in need of a snack, kick-off your stay with a Pastel del Nata from Manteigaria.
+In case you need a snack, kick off your stay with a Pastel de Nata from Manteigaria.

-Start of with some breakfast in one of the nice brunch places Lisbon has.
-When you still have some time, I would suggest to see the main square called Praça do Comércio.
+Start with some breakfast in one of the nice brunch places Lisbon has.
+When you still have some time, I would suggest seeing the main square called Praça do Comércio.